 The Westminster meeting, held on 18 July 2017, heard from women who had experienced traumatic complications because of their surgery, including extreme pain and even organ removal.
 Many referred to their pain being questioned by healthcare professional and being put down to other causes.
 Several of the women present talked of considering ending their lives because of the pain they were enduring.

 Some doctors have put the blame for the complications on sub-standard products and inadequate training.
-Mark Slack, a consultant gynaecologist at Cambridge’s Addenbrookes Hospital cautioned against creating panic among patients and said TVT, or trans-vaginal tape, a common mesh procedure, remained a “good operation if done by the right people, by the right indications”.
+Mark Slack, a consultant gynaecologist at Cambridge’s Addenbrookes Hospital cautioned against creating panic among patients and said TVT, or tension-free vaginal tape, a common mesh procedure, remained a “good operation if done by the right people, by the right indications”.

 Research into complication and readmission rates for vaginal mesh implant surgery vary considerably, with the government watchdog Medicines and Healthcare Products Regulatory Agency (MHRA) suggesting around one to two per cent of patients who have had mesh procedures for incontinence report pain or “erosion”.
 Sohier Elneil, of University College London, meanwhile, referred to unpublished research by her team that pointed to an 8.9 per cent readmission rate for vaginal mesh procedures.

 She said: “The accounts of patients living with the devastating consequences of vaginal mesh implant complications are harrowing.
 While the majority of TVT surgeries go well, this recent parliamentary meeting highlighted significant research gaps regarding complication and readmission rates for vaginal mesh surgery that must be filled.
 Concerns voiced by medical practitioners about the quality of some of the devices promoted by manufacturers, and the training provided to doctors charged with carrying out these procedures, must be addressed.